AWinterman/awinterman.github.com/_posts/2012-06-01-The-Self-Conscious-Scientist.md

 -------

 There are other, less ostentatious ways to mislead with graphics.
 Our eyes are wonderful organs, our cognitive facilities capable of effortlessly solving complicated physics problems-- triangulating an object's position in three dimensions, and deducing its trajectory.
-Unfortunately, we do not make interactive info-sculptures, where the viewer leverage that impressive interpretive power in her native environment.
+Unfortunately, we do not make interactive info-sculptures, where the viewer can leverage that impressive interpretive power.
 We are restricted to [Flatland](http://en.wikipedia.org/wiki/Flatland), and here the eye is easy to fool.

 <div class='img' style="float:none;">